Updated August 28, 2020.

 How do you get the flu?

-The flu is spread person-to-person primarily from airborne particles generated by coughing and sneezing, as well as by physical contact with contaminated surfaces like door handles, shared toys, or anything else an infected person touched recently.
+The flu is spread person-to-person primarily from droplets that can travel through the air from coughing and sneezing, as well as by physical contact with contaminated surfaces like door handles, shared toys, or anything else an infected person touched recently.
 So teach your children cough and sneeze techniques and practice good hand hygiene to keep your family and those around you healthy during flu season.
+Widespread mask use and practicing consistent social distancing will also dramatically reduce the spread of the flu.

 Should my child get a flu shot?

 Yes!
-At One Medical, we encourage all our patients who are eligible, including infants, children and teens, to get vaccinated against the flu.
+At One Medical, we encourage all our patients who are eligible, including infants age 6 months and older, children and teens, to get vaccinated against the flu.
 It’s the single best way to protect yourself and your loved ones from getting the flu.
-In fact, the flu shot not only reduces your child’s risk of getting the flu and lessens symptoms if he or she does get sick, it also helps prevent the flu from spreading.
+In fact, the flu shot not only reduces your child’s risk of getting the flu and lessens symptoms if he or she does get sick, it also helps prevent the flu from spreading to others.
 Getting vaccinated can also reduce the chances of your child developing complications like pneumonia.
 Moreover, the flu shot is especially important for infants and children, anyone pregnant (or planning to become pregnant), those over the age of 50, those with a chronic medical condition, and those caring for someone who is at risk for complications of the flu.
 These special groups are at high risk of serious complications of flu, like hospitalization, pneumonia and even death.
 The best way to protect your child is for the entire family to get vaccinated against the flu.

 Does my child need a flu shot every year?